albertintech/apai/docs/congress/cmf/fema/why-not-stv.md

 The Act's Single Unified General Election is structurally enabled by the choice of Allocated Score, whose ballot interface degrades gracefully with large candidate fields rather than catastrophically.
 Scoring thirty candidates on a 0-5 scale is cognitively different from ranking thirty candidates in strict preference order.
 A voter scores their known favorites 5, their known opponents 0, and assigns middling scores to candidates they know something about.
 Leaving a candidate unscored defaults to 0 and does not exhaust the ballot.
 The voter does not need to have an opinion about the relative ordering of their fourteenth versus fifteenth preference.

-Because Allocated Score does not require field winnowing, the Act eliminates state-administered primaries for federal offices entirely.
+Because Allocated Score does not require field winnowing, the Act eliminates state-administered primaries for congressional offices entirely.
 Parties retain full autonomy to conduct internal nominations through caucuses, conventions, or other processes -- at their own expense, without state election infrastructure.
 This enfranchises the millions of voters who do not participate in primaries, returns time and money to taxpayers, and removes a structural leverage point for partisan manipulation.
 This is not a convenience feature.
 It is architecturally enabled by the proportional method's tolerance of large candidate fields.
 STV-based proposals cannot make the same promise without either accepting severe ballot complexity or quietly relying on the very primary architecture they claim to improve.

 ---